matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 Original files [here](rev_indefinite.zip).

-I really liked this one because it implements nanomites.
+I really liked this one because it implements nanomites, dont ask me why i like them... :)

 It starts by forking:
 - the child process will do the work